-- All grade eleven (Grade 11) students must read the four books from the mandatory above list before school begins in September. - Select six (6) additional books from the attached list to qualify and receive a certificate as a LASALLE READER - All the books feature the theme of social justice with characters who are deeply moved to take action or correct injustice because of race, class, culture, gender, size and/or sexuality. - Make notes on the book as you read according to the criteria given below. - You will then use your notes to type and submit book reports to your English teacher by the end of the first school week in September. - Hand-written reports will not be accepted or graded
+- All tenth- grade students must read the four books from the mandatory above list before school begins in September. - Select six (6) additional books from the attached list to qualify and receive a certificate as a LASALLE READER - All the novels feature characters which explore the theme: COMING OF AGE. - Make notes on the book as you read according to the criteria given below. - You will then use your notes to type and submit book reports to your English teacher by the end of the first school week in September. - Hand-written notes will not be accepted or graded. - During the year, your teacher may ask you to refer to your summer reading to make connections to the current issues and ideas that are presented in class. - Most of your books are available from your neighborhood library and/or bookstores.

-- Note During the year, your teacher may ask you to refer to your summer reading to make connections to the current issues and ideas that are presented in class. - Most of your books are available from your neighborhood library and/or bookstores.
+Directions: Please make your notes according to the following criteria:

-Please make your notes according to the following criteria: Initial Response:
+Initial Response:

-- What is your first reaction to the book as it pertains to social justice? - Explain how this book support or challenge an idea you already had about social justice? - In what ways is this book related or unrelated to your own life, your experiences, and your understanding of the world around you? - What questions, opinions, ideas, feelings do you have about what you - have just finished reading?
+- What is your first reaction to the book as it pertains to the theme of coming of age? - What questions, opinions, ideas, feelings do you have about what you have just finished reading?